AlexxNB/svelte-docs/docs_src/src/pages/writing/includes.md

 ### error.md

-Just an error message which will be shown when user try to load unexistent URL.
+Just an error message which will be shown when user requests unexistent URL.

 ## Custom includes

-You are free to add any `*.md` files there which you can to include on any page you want using special import path:
+You are free to create any `*.md` files which you can to include on any page you want using special import path:

 ```html
 <script>